Vacuum Cleaner Lifespan – How Often to Replace

 • Miele

 The problem with these vacuums is that they can be hard to find.
-You’re not going to find these vacuum cleaners at your nearest Super Store.
+You’re not going to find these vacuums at your nearest Super Store.

 I’m a big fan of Sebo Vacuums 9679AM Airbelt K2 Kombi Canister Vacuum (Amazon Link Ad) and highly recommend it, even the reviews for it are good.